aherbert/gdsc-smlm/README.md

 This will produce a gdsc_smlm-[VERSION].jar file in the target directory.
 All dependencies are copied into the target/dist/lib directory.

-5. Copy the gdsc_smlm* jar into the plugins directory of ImageJ.
+7. Copy the gdsc_smlm* jar into the plugins directory of ImageJ.

-6. Copy the dependencies into the plugins directory (or onto the Java classpath).
+8. Copy the dependencies into the plugins directory (or onto the Java classpath).
 Note that the Maven package routine puts all dependencies into the target/dist/lib directory even if they are not required by the SMLM code (it does not check what functions are actually used by the code).
 The libraries you will need are:

+        gdsc-analytics
         gdsc-core
         jtransforms
         ejml
         xstream
         commons-math3

-7. The plugins will now appear under the 'Plugins > GDSC SMLM' menu in ImageJ.
+9. The plugins will now appear under the 'Plugins > GDSC SMLM' menu in ImageJ.

 Running from source